DHTMLX/docs-scheduler/docs/guides/integration_with_react.md

 }
 ~~~

-The `calendar.parse(data)` method provides data reloading on each applied change.
+The `parse(data)` method provides data reloading on each applied change.

 Now the Event Calendar component is ready.
-When the element will be added to the page, it will initialize the Event Calendar object with data.
+When the element will be added to the page, it will initialize the Event Calendar with data.
 You can provide necessary configuration settings as well.
 Visit our [Event Calendar API docs](/api/overview/properties_overview/) to check the full list of available properties.

 #### Handling events